 Jack Kerouac is frequently referenced in radio programs, films, TV shows, and podcasts.
 Celebrated figures from former U.S. President Barack Obama to Bob Dylan, iconic fashion designer Kim Jones and so many more speak of his enduring work and unique style of writing he named “spontaneous prose.”
 And while there have been monuments built to Kerouac, there is no museum, performance venue, or education center to celebrate this singular author’s artistry.
 There’s a strong case to be made that no author in history has been more influential in the musical arts as Jack Kerouac and the performance center will celebrate that legacy.

-The Jack Kerouac Foundation was formed in early 2022 to pursue funding for the establishment of a Jack Kerouac Museum, Performance, and Education Center in the magnificent former St Jean Baptiste Church, which was completed in 1896 to serve Lowell’s once-teeming Little Canada neighborhood.
+The Jack Kerouac Foundation was formed to pursue funding for the establishment of a Jack Kerouac Museum, Performance, and Education Center in the magnificent former St Jean Baptiste Church, which was completed in 1896 to serve Lowell’s once-teeming Little Canada neighborhood.
 It is where Jack served as an altar boy and also the site of his funeral mass in 1969.